Unbiased deep solvers for linear parametric PDEs: Introduction

-We propose three classes of learning algorithms for simultaneously finding solutions and gradients to parametric families of PDEs. \begin{enumerate}[i)] \item {\em Projection solver}: Algorithms~\ref{alg PDE cond expec}, \ref{alg PDE cond expec iterative} and~\ref{alg bel}.
-Here we leverage Feynman--Kac representation together with with the fact that conditional expectation can be viewed as $L^2$ projection operator.
-The algorithm does not require Markovian structure.
-The gradient can be obtained by automatic differentiation of already obtained approximation of the PDE solution (Algoritms~\ref{alg PDE cond expec} and \ref{alg PDE cond expec iterative}) or directly via Bismut--Elworthy--Li formula (Algorithm~\ref{alg bel}). \item {\em Martingale representation solver (MRS)}: Algorithms~\ref{alg PDE prob repr iterative training} and~\ref{alg PDE prob repr}.
+We propose three classes of learning algorithms for simultaneously finding solutions and gradients to parametric families of PDEs.

+\begin{enumerate}[i)] \item {\em Projection solver}: See Algorithm~\ref{alg PDE cond expec}.
+We leverage Feynman--Kac representation together with with the fact that conditional expectation can be viewed as an $L^2$-projection operator.
+The gradient can be obtained by automatic differentiation of already obtained approximation of the PDE solution. \item {\em Martingale representation solver}: See Algorithm~\ref{alg PDE prob repr iterative training}.
 This algorithm was inspired by Cvitanic et. al.~\cite{cvitanic2005steepest} and Weinan et. al, Han et. al.~\cite{weinan2017deep,han2017solving} and is referred to as deep BSDE solver.
-Crucially BSDE representation does not require Markovian structure, though this has been only explored in the context of numerical approximation in \cite{briand2014simulation} using Wiener-Chaos expansion.
-Our algorithm differs from~\cite{weinan2017deep} in that we approximate solution and its gradient at the all time-steps and across the entire space domain rather than only one space-time point.
-Furthermore we propose to approximate the solution-map and its gradient by separate networks. \item {\em Martingale control variates solver (MCV)}: Algorithms~\ref{alg empirical risk minimisation} and~\ref{alg empirical corr maximisation}.
+Our algorithm differs from~\cite{weinan2017deep} in that we approximate solution and its gradient at all the time-steps and across the entire space and parameter domains rather than only one space-time point.
+Furthermore we propose to approximate the solution-map and its gradient by separate networks. \item {\em Martingale control variates solver}: Algorithms~\ref{alg empirical risk minimisation} and~\ref{alg empirical corr maximisation}.
 Here we exploit the fact that martingale representation induces control variate that can produce zero variance estimator.
-Obviously, such control variate is not implementable but provides a basis for a novel learning algorithm for the PDE solution.
-Again no Markovian structure is required. \end{enumerate}
+Obviously, such control variate is not implementable but provides a basis for a novel learning algorithm for the PDE solution. \end{enumerate}